pinamont/whren/README.md

 Norse - not started.

-Orcs and Goblins - work started.
+Orcs and Goblins - mostly done, finetuning is still ongoing.

 Skaven - not started.